 For the kids, why not visit Legoland - suitable for children up to the age of 12.
 Set in 150 acres Legoland offers some amazing LEGO displays plus 55 rides and 10 themed areas including the Pharaohs, Pirate Island and Land of the Vikings.

-We can offer a variety of motor cruisers from Henley on Thames and Windsor.
+We can offer a variety of motor cruisers from Windsor.

 From Datchet, (Windsor) it may be worth spending the first night in Windsor, an attraction town with plenty of restaurants and bars to choose from.
 It takes around 3 or 4 hours cruise along the River Thames to reach Marlow, and 5 or 6 hours to Henley on Thames.